Cell (novel): Film adaptation

-On June 15, 2007, Eli Roth posted in his MySpace blog that he would not be directing Cell "anytime soon", as he planned to spend the rest of the year writing other projects.
-On July 10, 2009, he dropped out of the project, saying:

-On November 11, 2009, Stephen King announced at a book signing in Dundalk, Maryland that he had finished a screenplay.
+In June 2007, Eli Roth said he would not be directing Cell "anytime soon", as he planned to spend the rest of the year writing other projects.
+In July 2009, he dropped out of the project after creative differences with the studio and said he preferred to direct his own scripts.
+In November 2009, Stephen King announced at a book signing in Maryland that he had finished a screenplay.
 He stated that he had complaints with the ending of the book and it was redone for the screenplay.